aarontran/snr-filaments/agenda.md

 Model stuff
 -----------

+Thought -- should we be constraining the resolution... checking that it works/makes sense?
+How do we quantify when the grid is sufficiently resolved?!
+Compute the error from changing the grid fractionally (e.g. doubling)... kind of like in Math 228B...

 To be clear -- Sean used ecut in all of the model fits?

 How do you rule out magnetic damping, exactly?
 Looking at Figure 4, with ab =